Who We Are

 HIGH PERFORMANCE PARTNERS

 Commonwealth Games Australia is committed to working with partner sports and high performance partners to ensure the best possible preparation for Australian athletes to compete at the Commonwealth Games.

 Commonwealth Games Australia would like to acknowledge our partnerships with the AIS and APC.

 In 2016, Commonwealth Games Australia announced a new $2 million partnership with the AIS to assist athlete preparation for the 2018 Gold Coast Commonwealth Games.

-The additional $2 million contribution to the AIS funding program will go directly to athletes to ensure the best preparation possible for the Gold Coast 2018 Commonwealth Games.
+The additional $2 million contribution to the AIS funding program went directly to athletes to ensure the best preparation possible for the Gold Coast 2018 Commonwealth Games.

-Commonwealth Games Australia is also proud to partner with the Australian Paralympic Committee for Gold Coast 2018.
-More than 50 para-athletes are expected to be part of the Australian team for Gold Coast 2018.
+Commonwealth Games Australia was also proud to partner with the Australian Paralympic Committee for Gold Coast 2018.
+More than 50 para-athletes were part of the Australian Team for Gold Coast 2018.